 While Joel is comfortable playing classical percussion, drum set, or vibes, the unique role of playing acoustic marimba in bands is exempified in Joel's earlier work with Kaila Flexer and Third Ear and Jack West and Curvature.
 The instrumentation of these groups worked well with marimba.
 Third Ear featured Kaila Flexer on violin with a 2nd violin and bass and played Klezmer influenced folk, while Curvature featured Jack West on 8-string acoustic guitar with saxophone (or cello) and percussion.
 The warm sound of a marimba works well with these small acoustic ensembles.
 (Unfortunately Third Ear is no longer an active ensemble and Curvature eventually featured the Marimba Lumina to allow Joel to often cover Bass in his left hand and get funkier with a larger variety of sounds.)

-Classically trained, Joel's playing is also informed by world music: the study of Afro-Cuban and North Indian tabla drumming, as well as steel pan.
+Joel's playing is also informed by world music, including the study of Afro-Cuban and North Indian drumming, as well as steel pan.

 Joel's percussion experience at Northern Illinois University included study with Rich Holly and Robert Chappell and participation in a variety of world music ensembles including gamelan and African ensembles.
 Joel studied tabla with Robert Chappell and steel pan with native Trinidadian Cliff Alexis and Al O'Connor.